 Recently, technological developments have been focusing on implementing features such as AI, conversational UI and other forms that help make technology more accessible and user friendly to a wide range of audiences.
 When people think of accessibility, the notion of disability comes to mind.
 While there are users that are disabled, accessibility in UX refers to making sure that a design can be accessible to any user at any time and anywhere.

-Although this does involve making UX more accessible for people with disabilities through making sure that design and UX is effectively usable and accessible, this is not the sole focus of making UX more accessible.
+Although this does involve making the overall design more accessible for people with disabilities through making sure that the user interface is usable and accessible, this is not the sole focus of making UX more accessible.
 Accessibility in UX is about making the experience better for every single kind of user under every kind of situation.

 Here is a checklist of some considerations to keep in mind when designing something to help make sure that it is accessible.
 There are a multitude of ways to help make UX accessible for every single user.

 - Don’t rely exclusively on color